 Enable Remote Login to Start SSH Server in Mac OS X

-Remote Login is a feature in Mac OS X’s Sharing preferences that allow remote users to connect to a Mac in a secure fashion by using the OpenSSH protocols.
-Essentially, it starts an SSH server on a Mac, which includes the ability to accept incoming SSH connections, which is the secure replacement for telnet.
-Additionally, it includes and enables the SFTP server, which is the secure replacement for FTP, and finally it also enables SCP, for secure remote copying.
-If this sounds complicated or confusing, it’s really not, and we’ll walk through exactly how to quickly enable and set up the SSH server.
+Remote Login enables SSH and SFTP Remote Login is a feature in Mac OS X’s Sharing preferences that allow remote users to connect to a Mac in a secure fashion by using the OpenSSH protocols.
+Essentially, Remote Login starts an SSH server on a Mac, which includes the ability to accept incoming SSH connections, and is the secure replacement for telnet.
+Additionally, this feature includes and enables the SFTP server, which is the secure replacement for FTP, and finally it also enables SCP, for secure remote copying of files.
+If this sounds complicated or confusing, it’s really not, and we’ll walk through exactly how to quickly enable and set up the SSH server on a Mac so that it can accept inbound secured ssh, sftp, and scp connections.

-Using Remote Login to Start the SSH Server in Mac OS X
+How to Enable SSH & SFTP Server in Mac OS X with Remote Login

-- Open System Preferences and click on “Sharing”
+1. Open System Preferences from the ο£Ώ Apple menu, and click on the “Sharing” preference panel

-- Select the checkbox next to “Remote Login” to enable it, like the screenshot above
+2. Select the checkbox next to “Remote Login” to enable it, like the screenshot indicates

 If you want to limit incoming SSH access to certain users, you can do so in the same preference panel by ticking “Only these users” and then manually adding them by clicking on the + icon.
 This brings up a list of Users & Groups on the Mac that you can select from.
 Think of this as an extra security step, although SSH by default is quite secure as is due to the nature of the protocol.